Who is eligible to participate in this program?

-Uber and Lyft have introduced the ability to use pre-tax commuter benefits dollars using their ridesharing platforms, UberPool and Lyft Line.
+Yes.
+Uber and Lyft have introduced the ability to use pre-tax commuter benefits dollars using their ridesharing platforms, UberPool and Lyft Line, which connect you with other passengers along your route.
 Just link your ECBS commuter benefits card to your Uber or Lyft account(s).
 Please note that you will not be able to use the card to pay for any other services that Uber or Lyft currently offer.

 No, reimbursements are not permitted under the program.
 You can only use your ECBS Commuter Check Prepaid Mastercard Flex to make transit- and parking-related purchases at commuter terminals where debit Mastercard is accepted.

 My card was lost or stolen.
 What should I do?